 When a limited company is incorporated, it is considered a separate individual by the law.
 A limited company is responsible for its own liabilities and debts.
-The company has to disclose some corporate information on the public records.
+The company has to disclose some corporate information on public records.
 Companies must also adhere to different reporting and filing requirement according to the Companies Act of 2006.
 They also have to pay 20% Corporation tax on their taxable income.

-In a sole trader structure of business, the business is owned and operated by the same individual and he is himself liable for all the claims and debts.
+In a sole trader structure of the business, the business is owned and operated by the same individual and he is himself liable for all the claims and debts.
 The person is also responsible for paying National Insurance Contributions and Income tax return on all the taxable income.
 The person has to file Self-Assessment tax return each year.
 There is no legal distinction between a person operating as a sole trader and his business.

-The major differences between the two types of structures are tax efficiency, professional status, required administrative and filing responsibilities and financial liability.
+The major differences between the two types of structures are tax efficiency, professional status required administrative and filing responsibilities and financial liability.
 One should consider these factors carefully in order to determine which legal structure will give the most benefits to the business and the owner.

 One or more people, called members are the owners of the private limited companies.
 The members of those companies which are limited by shares are referred to as ‘shareholders’.
 On the other hand members of those companies which are limited by guarantee are referred to as ‘guarantors’.
-The directors are responsible for managing the both types of companies.
+The directors are responsible for managing both types of companies.

-However, large number of small companies are managed and owned by only one person who takes care of the roles of guarantor/shareholder as well as director.
+However, a large number of small companies are managed and owned by only one person who takes care of the roles of guarantor/shareholder as well as a director.
 A limited company has a flexible nature, giving and opportunity to set up companies with multiple directors and members and an opportunity to appoint new people after formation.

-Advantages of operating as a limited company:
+Advantages of operating as a limited company

 - Limited Liability: It is the biggest benefit of running your business as a limited company.
-In case the company goes in to financial difficulty, the assets and personal finances of shareholders are protected beyond value of their shareholding.
+In case the company goes into financial difficulty, the assets and personal finances of shareholders are protected beyond the value of their shareholding.
 This means that if a company is unable to pay debts, the shareholder will only have to contribute according to the nominal value of their shareholding.
 It can be as small as £ 1.

-- Tax efficiency: More opportunity and great flexibility is offered by limited companies in the case of taxation on profits and on personal income.
+- Tax efficiency: More opportunity and great flexibility are offered by limited companies in the case of taxation on profits and on personal income.
 The profits of companies have a rate of 20% Corporation Tax.
 Before 1st April 2015, Corporation tax had two rates; if profits were £300,000 or above then the corporation tax was 20% and if the profits were £1,500,000 then the corporation tax was 21%.
-But not the rate is 20% regardless of the size of profit.
-On the other hand sole traders pay 20% income tax on their profits of £31,865 or above; 40% income tax if their profits are between £31,868 and £150,000; and the rate is 45% for profits above £150,000.
+But not the rate is 20% regardless of the size of the profit.
+On the other hand, sole traders pay 20% income tax on their profits of £31,865 or above; 40% income tax if their profits are between £31,868 and £150,000; and the rate is 45% for profits above £150,000.

-- Professional Status: A professional and corporate image is created by a limited company, thus boosting the value of business.
+- Professional Status: A professional and corporate image is created by a limited company, thus boosting the value of the business.
 More corporations and industries like to do business with companies, instead of sole traders.
 This is because limited companies are considered to be more established, credible and committed.
-Sense of security is also provided by limited liability to certain industry professions while choosing to use the services of new business or while investing.
+Sense of security is also provided by limited liability to certain industry professions while choosing to use the services of a new business or while investing.

 Although operating as a limited company has greater administration costs and accounting requirements, requiring more attention and time, the professional and financial gains cover these drawbacks.

-Disadvantages of operating as a limited company:
+Disadvantages of operating as a limited company

 - Must incorporate the company with Companies House.

-- Generally there are more costs to set up.
+- Generally, there are more costs to set up.

 - One cannot be a director of a company if he is disqualified director or un-discharged bankrupt.